almende/memo-nodes/index.md

 # Introduction

 MemoNodes is a general purpose graph-based data storage implemented in Java.
-It provides a clear, simple and conceptually elegant API, implemented as a REST-full and/or JSON-RPC interface, implementing a technology-independent database.
+It provides a clear, simple and conceptually elegant API, implemented as a java library.

-There are two implementations packaged with the core graph database:
+Download it from: <a href="dist/MemoNodes.tar.gz">tarball (binary)</a>
-- an in-memory data store and
+Sources from:     <a href="dist/MemoNodesFull.tar.gz">tarball (Eclipse project)</a>
-- one data store implementation based on Google App Engine.
+Javadoc: <a href="javadoc/com/chap/memo/memoNodes/MemoNode.html">com.chap.memo.memoNodes.MemoNode</a>

 This illustrates the possibility to build simple, efficient, and scalable data stores managed using Platform as a Service (PaaS).
 MemoNodes supports extensions with additional model abstraction layers for Model Driven Engineering.